How to Read a Balance Sheet?

 - Current Ratio

 Non-Current Assets: These are assets with a useful life of more than one year.
 They include accounts like the property, plant equipment, land, goodwill.
-They are the assets of the company that are used to generate revenues and drive the primary business activity.
+They are the company’s assets that are used to generate revenues and drive the primary business activity.
 It is important to read the non-current assets section in relation to the notes and the income statement.

 The following metrics can be used to analyze non-current assets: